 There are three main types of risk assessments included on this page:

 - sector- and product-based assessments which are heavily tailored to the needs of industry sectors with obligations under the AML/CTF Act.
 These are intended as a resource for reporting entities to improve and refine ML/TF risk assessments and internal controls, and to meet their reporting obligations, particularly the requirement to submit suspicious matter reports to AUSTRAC.

 - risk assessments concerning broader money laundering and terrorism financing risks in Australia

 - risk assessments conducted in partnership with regional partners.

-Each report provides an overall risk rating, based on an assessment of the criminal threat environment, the vulnerabilities in the sector, and the associated consequences.
+Each risk assessment provides an overall risk rating, based on an assessment of the criminal and terrorist threat environment, vulnerabilities to ML/TF and the associated consequences of misuse.